build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 ```

-You completed all required setup.
-We are ready to work on the second task (as marked on the solution overview), which is to obtain a transcript of a YouTube video.
+You completed all required setup!
+We are ready to work on the second task as marked on the solution overview, which is to obtain a transcript of a YouTube video.
 I used the eductional video about [AWS Regions and Availability Zones](https://www.youtube.com/watch?v=b9rs8yzpGYk).
 You can choose a different video and replace a link in the youtube_url variable.
 To get a YouTube video url, right-click on the video itself (not the player controls) and then select "Copy video URL" .

 > Note: I recommend starting with a video that is under 10 minutes.
 This will allow you to complete the tutorial more quickly, as executing commands for longer videos will take more time.